hashicorp/terraform-website/content/source/docs/enterprise/workspaces/run-api.html.md

 The [configuration version API](../api/configuration-versions.html) expects a tar.gz file to be uploaded, so the configuration directory must be packaged into a tar.gz.

+~> **Important:** The configuration directory must be the root of the tar file, with no intermediate directories.
+In other words, when the tar file is extracted the result must be paths like `./main.tf` rather than `./terraform-appserver/main.tf`.

 ```bash
 UPLOAD_FILE_NAME="./content-$(date +%s).tar.gz"
 tar cvzf $UPLOAD_FILE_NAME -C $CONTENT_DIRECTORY .